 Automatically Generated Transcript (may not be 100% accurate)

-Okay rescuers welcome to training and it.
-My name is -- downpour.
-We're gonna talk about.
-Unique situation that we're seeing more and more of -- new vehicle construction vehicle types that are out there.
-What well entrapment.
-Where it.
-Occupants of the vehicle get their feet trapped.
-In the vehicle.
-Close the petals and close to the foot well area where the firewall meet before.
-So let's watch the crew take a foot well apart and make space appropriately.
-Wind power hard -- rescue tools.
-But aircrew was gonna the -- -- they've -- the side of the vehicle however our patients still trapped.
-Again remember new vehicle technology.
-A lot of our entrapment are going to be the lower extremity.
-So we're gonna need a wide in the wheel well or lift the dash or combination of both at the same time.
-So here we're gonna go through a combination back -- -- well opening. -- -- -- rescuers is done is expose simple defender away.
-It's supposed to crumple zone.
-We're gonna make -- we're gonna make a deep cut into that area that we can team.
-That area. -- -- We have hard protection in place between art work.
-And our patient.
-Because that would be.
-They -- around.
-And a close proximity of art school.
-We're gonna make -- -- cut into the top of the -- As you can see between that -- action.
-Between the relief that.
-And -- when this rhetoric we've opened up the -- well far out now where we can bring him along board.
-And extricate.
-And different angle the patient from the vehicle.
-Okay rescuers.
-Our -- just gone through -- full well evolution.
-Now the reason why we did this evolution today was to reinforce the fact that you're gonna see more -- well.
-And lower -- entrapment.
-Than ever before due to the fact of new vehicle obstructions in the way the vehicles are manufacturers.
-That.
-Now and he -- working in close proximity to the patient.
-You need he is appropriate caution -- -- -- protection that we've used.
-And that's the crew has utilized as they've worked through -- step by.
-I'd like thank you for watching training and I'd like to think or -- for sponsoring. -- engineering training and be safe out there.
+[MUSIC] Okay rescuers welcome to Training Minutes.
+My name is Dave Dalrymple.
+We're gonna talk about a unique situation that we're seeing more and more of due to new vehicle construction and vehicle types that are out there, foot well entrapment.
+Where occupants of the vehicle get their feet trapped in the vehicle close to the pedals and close to the foot well area where the firewall meets the floor.
+So let's watch the crew take a foot well apart and make space appropriately with power hydraulic rescue tools.
+Okay, our crew has done a B post here.
+They've removed the side of the vehicle.
+However our patient is still trapped.
+Again, remember new vehicle technology a lot of our entrapments are going to be the lower extremities so we're going to need to widen the foot well or lift the dash or a combination of both.
+At the same time so here we're gonna go through a combination dash, lift [INAUDIBLE] opening.
+[BLANK_AUDIO] Now, what one of the rescuers is done is exposed and pulled the fender away to expose the crumple zone we're gonna make a, we're gonna make a deep cut into that area so we can.
+Hinge that area okay.
+[SOUND] We have hard protection in place between our tool work and our patient because of the space that's around.
+And the close proximity of our tools.
+[SOUND] We're gonna make a relief cut into the top of the a-post.
+Remember this will make a six inch bite.
+[Music] Out of the A post [Music] [MUSIC] [MUSIC] [MUSIC] [MUSIC] [SOUND] [MUSIC] As you can see between the tool action, between the relief cuts.
+And lifting with the spreader, we've opened up the footwell far enough now where we can bring in a longboard and extricate and disentangle the patient from the vehicle.
+Okay, rescuers our crew's just gone through a footwell evolution.
+Now the reason why we did this evolution today was to reinforce the fact that.
+You're gonna see more foot well and lower extremity entrapment than ever before due to the fact of new vehicle construction and the way the vehicles are manufactured today.
+Now anytime working in close proximity to a patient, we need to use appropriate caution, hence the enhanced protection we use.
+And that the crew has utilized as they've worked through this step by step.
+I'd like to thank you for watching training minutes.
+I'd like to thank [INAUDIBLE] for sponsoring fire engineering training minutes.
+Be safe out there.